 Let us know if you need the original or a photocopy apostilled.
-A photocopy can be emailed.
+A photocopy can be emailed, but our solicitors will require proof that the PDF is genuine.

-We can return the legalised NINo letter via DHL courier (next-day service) or you can collect it in person (24 hours).
+We can return the legalised NINo letter via DHL or Royal Mail (next-day service) or you can collect it in person.

-Please note, that UK National Insurance number letters do not yet qualify for an e-Apostille.
+Please note, that UK National Insurance number letters qualify for an e-Apostille.

 Jump to: How much does it cost? | How long does it take?